romilan24/romilan24/README.md

 # Diego Calderon

-I'm an experienced engineer specializing in forecasting, machine learning, deep learning, and optimization in Energy and Finance.
+Experienced engineer specializing in forecasting, machine learning, deep learning, and optimization in Energy and Finance.
 My current interests include Multi-Agent LLM networks, AI detection algorithms, and Vector databases.

 Follow for more and let me know if you would like to collaborate on any projects.